 Before you call to order your booth, we strongly recommend that you check with your local authorities on what is needed to make it legal for use.
 Imagine all the time, effort and money you would waste if you bought a booth, had it installed and then learned you couldn’t use it!
 We wish we could let you know your local requirements, but they vary by city.
 To get the most accurate information, contact your local building inspector and/or fire marshal for this information.

 Paint Booth Fire Suppression systems have become a necessity to several industries using paint booths and are often required to limit the damage and loss to equipment in the case of a fire by monitoring your booth 24-hours a day.
-We offer a dry chemical system manufactured by Pyro-Chem.
-Watch this video on the Monarch system by Pyro-Chem.

 The system includes:

 - Wire rope and alarm bells based on the size booth purchased.

 - Chemical distribution pipe, conduit for electrical and detection, and miscellaneous parts needed to connect pipe or conduit (These materials vary depending upon the size and location of the installed booth).